-When you can ask for a review of an NDIS access request or NDIS plan decision
+When you disagree with a decision about an NDIS application or NDIS plan

-The National Disability Insurance Agency (NDIA) makes decisions about NDIS access requests and NDIS plans.
+The National Disability Insurance Agency (NDIA) makes decisions about NDIS applications and NDIS plans.

-You can ask for a review of an NDIA decision when:
+You can ask for an internal review when you disagree with an NDIA decision about the following:

-If your child isn’t eligible for the NDIS, there are other services and supports outside the NDIS.
-An NDIS representative can give you information about these and help you find and use them.
+If your child’s NDIS application is unsuccessful, there are other services and supports outside the NDIS.
+A local area coordinator or an early childhood partner can give you information about these and help you find and use them.

-How to ask for an internal review of an NDIA decision
+How to ask for an internal review of an NDIS application or NDIS plan

-You must ask for an internal review within 3 months of getting the NDIA decision on your child’s NDIS access request or plan.
+You must ask for an internal review within 3 months of getting the NDIA decision on your child’s NDIS application or your child’s NDIS plan.

-If you want a decision reviewed, it’s a good idea to talk with your local area coordinator (LAC), early childhood partner or support coordinator, if you have one.
-These people can help you with the review process.
+It’s a good idea to talk with your local area coordinator, early childhood partner or support coordinator, if you have one.
+These people can help you with the internal review process.

 There are several ways to ask for an internal review: